ericwq/goutmp/README.md

 root       pts/1          172.17.0.1         May 29 22:48
 ```

-## build and run goutmp application.
+## Build and run goutmp application.

 Now, it's time to build your application and run it according to the following section.